-The output file will have the contents of the log file: indexs in the two catalogs that match with each other along with their distance.
+The output file will have the contents of the log file: indexes in the two catalogs that match with each other along with their distance.
 See description above.
 When this option is called, a log file called astmatch.txt will not be created.
-With this option, the default output behavior (two tables containing the rearranged inputs) will be
+With this option, the default output behavior (two tables containing the rearranged inputs) will be number of rows.
+Therefore, this option cannot be called with --outcols. --outcols prints mixed columns from both inputs, so they must all have the same number of elements and must correspond to each other.